Islamic University of Technology: IUTCS – IUT Computer Society

-IUTCBS – IUT Career and Business Society
+IUT CBS – IUT Career and Business Society

 The Career and Business Society prepares the students for their professional lives by engaging in various career oriented activities like Career Fair and networking events.
 It creates a platform for the students to develop communication skills and prepare them for professional world through grooming sessions and seminars.

 IUTPS – IUT Photographic Society

 Islamic University of Technology Photographic Society (IUTPS) is an on-campus organization aimed to bring together the students who share interest in photography and creativity.
 Founded in 2010, IUTPS is now a prestigious name among the photography club in the university level.
 IUTPS arrange classes, organize regular photo walks, and intra photography competition.

-IUTCADS - IUT CAD Society
+IUT CADS - IUT CAD Society

 IUT CAD Society was formed in 2019 with a motto "Design to Dictate" to grow interest in CAD among the students.
-The society holds weekly tutorial lessons on AutoCAD and Soildworks for the students.
+The society holds weekly tutorial lessons on AutoCAD and SolidWorks for the students.
 IUTCADS also arranges inter university CAD competition.